 The Transmitted MSDU Count, MSDU Failed Count, MSDU Discarded Count, MSDU Multiple Retry Count, QoS CF-Polls Lost Count, Average Queue Delay, Average Transmit Delay, and delay histogram fields relate to transmissions to the QoS STA given in the Peer STA Address field.
 Metrics are reported over the Measurement Duration, or for triggered transmit stream/category measurements, over the Measurement Count.
 Any counter that increments to a value of 231-1 terminates the measurement.

-The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.
+The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmittedt.
+The Transmitted MSDU Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant QoS Characteristics elemen.

 The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.
+The MSDU Discarded Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were discarded due to the number of transmit attempts exceeding QSRC[AC], the MSDU lifetime, or the MSDU delay bound having been reached.

 The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit.
+The MSDU Failed Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were discarded due to the number of transmit attempts exceeding QSRC[AC].

 The MSDU Multiple Retry Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted after more than one retransmission attempt.
+The MSDU Multiple Retry Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were successfully transmitted after more than one retransmission attempt.

 The QoS CF-Polls Lost Count field contains the number of QoS (+)CF-Poll frames that were transmitted where there was no response from the QoS STA.
 QoS CF-Polls Lost Count are returned only if the reporting QoS STA is contained within an AP and the TID is for a TS.
 This field is set to 0 when QoS CF-Polls Lost Count is not returned.